tdunning/MicroSpice/examples/xmit-filter/README.md

 In practice, what meta-mutation does is that the system takes big jumps when the solution is far from optimal and takes much smaller steps as it approaches the optimal answer.
-You can see this happening in the [following graph](./images/meta-evolution.png).
-In the first part, up roughly generation 50, the algorithm is learning that it needs to take bigger steps.
-After that point, it decreases the mutation scale as it homes in on a good solution.
+You can see this happening in this [graph](./images/meta-evolution.png).
+In the early part, up to roughly generation 5, the algorithm is learning that it needs to take bigger steps.
+After that point, it rapidly decreases the mutation scale as it homes in on a good solution.

 # Encoding the junk box